eGovStack/core-services/payment-gateway/README.md

 - Following are the Producer topic.

-    - `save-pg-txns` : egov-pg-services sends data to this topic to store the payment transaction details.
+    - `save-pg-txns` : payment-gateway sends data to this topic to store the payment transaction details.
-    - `update-pg-txns` : egov-pg-services sends data to this topic to update the payment transaction details.
+    - `update-pg-txns` : payment-gateway sends data to this topic to update the payment transaction details.
-    - `save-pg-txns-dump` : egov-pg-services sends data to this topic to store the payment transaction dump details.
+    - `save-pg-txns-dump` : payment-gateway sends data to this topic to store the payment transaction dump details.
-    - `update-pg-txns-dump` : egov-pg-services sends data to this topic to update the payment transaction dump details.
+    - `update-pg-txns-dump` : payment-gateway sends data to this topic to update the payment transaction dump details.